onewelcome/identity-cloud-documentation/docs/dabp/guides/functional/manage-policy-via-ui.md

 You need to create a policy before you can assign it to groups and members.
 Policies can be created on the "Policies" page or via the [Create Policy API](../technical/create-policy-via-api.md).

-To manage policies, you must be an administrator with the `Add/edit/delete policies` permission on the root group.
+To manage policies, you must be an user with the `Add/edit/delete policies` permission on the root group.
 That is the top-level group.
 The "Policies" page is available under "Settings" when you have this permission.

 ![Policies page](../../img/policies-page.png)

 ## Create policies
-*For technical documentation, see here [how to create a new policy via the API](../technical/create-policy-via-api.md).*
+*For technical documentation, see [How to create a new policy via the API](../technical/create-policy-via-api.md).*

 You can create a new policy using the "New Policy" button on the page.
 You have to give the policy a unique name.
 A new policy is automatically added to the root group.
-Therefore a member of the root group can assign it to other groups.
+Thus a superuser with the permission `Assign policies to group members` on the root level can assign it to other groups.

 ## Edit policies
 You can edit policies by clicking on policy on the policy overview.